Homepage Using Frames Down End OmniMix - Pathway to Privacy

 · News messages (NNTP = Network News Transfer Protocol)

 OmniMix doesn't store any messages for a longer period of time.
-The messages it receives are immediately passed on, either 'normally' or transformed into an anonymous mail, which, in case of a news message, can be processed by a mail2news service, then encrypted to the mixmaster format, currently using mixmaster 2.0 or 2.9.
-The resulting mail is afterwards transmitted by the integrated SMTP client (via a secure SSL connection - if supported by your ISP).
-If there occur any errors in the course of one of these steps, they are reported to the waiting mail / news client, which then reserves the message for further retrials.
-Only if OmniMix succeeds in sending the message to the Internet, it gives a 'mission completed' state back to your client, which one therefore keeps full control of the data until they are delivered to your ISP.
-So there's no caching within the Mixmaster or OmniMix system!
+The messages it receives are immediately passed on, either 'normally' or as anonymous mail encrypted to the Mixmaster resp.
+Yamn format.
+News articles to be posted anonymously are also transformed into mail, ready for injection into the Usenet by a mail2news service.
+After local processing the resulting mail is transmitted by the integrated SMTP client (via a secure SSL/TLS connection - if supported by the external server).
+If any errors occur in the course of one of these steps, they are reported to the waiting mail / news client, which then retains the respective message for further retries.
+Only if OmniMix succeeds in sending the message to the Internet, it returns a 'mission completed' note to your client, which one therefore keeps full control of the data until they are delivered to the service provider.
+So there's no longer-term caching within the Mixmaster, Yamn or OmniMix system!

 OmniMix doesn't alter your system.
-The current version may even be executed from a removable device such as a USB stick.
+As a portable application it may even be executed from a removable device such as a USB stick without leaving traces.

 Down Up Top Downloads